Venezuela electoral body probes both sides, baseball cap

 If either side is found guilty of an infraction, they could be fined.

-In the lead up to the vote, pressure is growing on the Electoral Council to take stronger action to ensure a balanced campaign.
+In the lead up to the vote, pressure is growing on the Electoral Council to take stronger action to ensure a more balanced race.
 Chavez has also called on state media to abide by electoral rules.

-Capriles' team cannot match the resources of Chavez, who frequently obliges both state and private TV stations to carry his hours-long speeches and appearances live in so-called "cadenas" or nationwide "chain" broadcasts.
+Capriles' team cannot match the resources of Chavez, who frequently obliges both state and private TV stations to carry his hours-long speeches and appearances live in so-called "cadena," or "chain," broadcasts.

-The president says he only uses "cadenas" for government business and that they are unrelated to his campaign.
-At one recent rally, he chided supporters who called for him to order a broadcast, saying he had to stick to the rules.
+The president says he only uses "cadenas" for government business and that they are unrelated to his re-election campaign.
+At one recent rally, he chided supporters who called for him to order a "cadena", saying he had to stick to the rules.

 In a bid to get its message to wealthier voters, Chavez's team began running campaign videos this week on paid cable TV channels, including multiple spots during Warner Bros' popular sit-com "The Big Bang Theory".

 Chavez is seeking a new six-year term at the helm of South America's biggest oil exporter.
-But he has had three cancer operations in the last year and has been unable to match the intensive campaigning of his younger challenger.
+But he has had three cancer operations in the last year and has been unable to match the intensive campaigning of his younger, basketball-loving rival.

 The 58-year-old, who says he is completely cured, remains popular thanks to huge state spending on social programs and the enduring emotional connection that even his fiercest critics concede he shares with the country's poor majority.